studersi/test-4/tutorial-9/README.md

 ###Step 9: RewriteMap [proxy]

 RewriteMaps come in a number of different variations.
-They works by assigning a value to a key parameter at every request.
+They work by assigning a value to a key parameter at every request.
 A hash table is a simple example.
 But it is then also possible to configure external scripts as a programmable RewriteMap.
 The following types of maps are possible:

 * txt : A key value pair in a text file is searched for here.
 * rnd : Several values can be specified for each key here.
 They are then selected at random.